maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 ## How it works

 This course blog for English 3210 at Marquette University is developed using the popular static site generator [Jekyll](https://jekyllrb.com/) and hosting service [GitHub Pages](https://pages.github.com/).
 Blog posts use snippets of YAML for front matter and Markdown for the body of the post.
-[Markdown](https://daringfireball.net/projects/markdown/) is a plain text format syntax and text-to-HTML conversion tool for web writers that allows you to write blog post text using an *easy-to-read, easy-to-write plain text format*, and then convert your text to HTML for your blog.
+[Markdown](https://daringfireball.net/projects/markdown/) is a plain text format syntax and text-to-HTML conversion tool for web writers that allows you to write posts using an *easy-to-read, easy-to-write plain text format*, and then convert your text to HTML for your blog.
 For example, you can see the Markdown-format source text for this paragraph copied below.

 ```
 This course blog for English 3210 at Marquette University is developed using the popular